 Travelers had to stay on the island from one to two weeks to get ‘clear’ of the yellow fever symptoms.

 Today, the island is famed for being a tortoise sanctuary and home to the Aldabra giant tortoises.
-Aldabra Tortoises are originally from another UNESCO World Heritage Site, Aldabra Atoll in the Seychelles.
-They are the second largest tortoises in the world, weighing up to 200 kilos, and living up to 150 years.
+They are originally from another UNESCO World Heritage Site, Aldabra Atoll in the Seychelles.
+Aldabra species are the second largest tortoises in the world, weighing up to 200 kilos, and living up to 150 years.

 Visiting Changuu Island is one of the must things to do in Zanzibar City.
 Prison Island tour is a perfect day trip from Stone Town offering an escape from the bustling streets of Mji Mkongwe.
 Here you can visit the old prison complex, meet the Aldabra tortoises, and have a swim in the Indian Ocean.